-1992, the move to Moody Air Force Base was made permanent, thus ending its Air defense of southern Florida mission.
-On 20 November 1992, the unit was assigned to 347th Operations Group.
+1992, the move to Moody Air Force Base was made permanent, thus ending its Air Defense of southern Florida mission.
+On 20 November 1992, the unit was assigned to the 347th Operations Group.
 While at Moody Air Force Base, the squadron trained to deploy in support of US national security interests and global military contingencies.
 On 1 April 1994, the squadron was assigned to the 56th Operations Group at Luke Air Force Base, Arizona.
 The squadron conducted qualification training for USAF student pilots and proficiency training for instructor pilots and rated pilots already qualified in F-16 aircraft, 1994-2015.
 On 25 June 2015, the 308th Fighter Squadron inactivated.
+On 2 July 2018, the 308th Fighter Squadron reactivated, but remained unmanned until 30 November 2018, when it re-manned.
+The 308th Fighter Squadron conducted qualification training for USAF and Partner Nation student pilots and proficiency training for instructor pilots and proficiency training for USAF and Partner Nation student pilots and proficiency training for instructor for instructor pilots and proficiency training for USAF and Partner Nation student pilots and proficiency training for instructor pilots and rated pilots qualified in F-35A aircraft.